Vidorr/portfolio/README.md

 # Professional Portfolio

-This project compiles my various projects and learning excersises into a professional portfolio.
+This project compiles my various projects and learning exercises into a professional portfolio.

 Intended use:
 Present my work in an organized manner for prospective employers to review.